Fair Abstractive Summarization of Diverse Perspectives: Experiment Results and Analysis

 \subsection{Distribution across Values}

 We dissect the fairness of abstractive summaries generated by LLMs using the distribution across values.
-Figure~\ref{fig:value_dis} shows the distribution of males and females on Claritin dataset.
+Figure~\ref{fig:value_dis} shows the distribution of males and females on Claritin.
 X-axis is the target distribution divided by source distribution $\bm{p}_{\bm{y}}(v_k)/\bm{p}_{\bm{x}}(v_k)$.
-As can be seen, about 20\% of gpt-turbo-3.5 outputs contain underrepresented and unfair summaries for both female and male contents with the tolerance hyperparameter $\tau = 0.8$.
-This reveals that large language models lack explicit notions of fairness by equally incorporating voices and opinions from different groups of people.
+As can be seen, about 20\% of gpt-turbo-3.5 outputs contain underrepresented and unfair summaries for both female and male contents with the tolerance hyperparameter $\tau = 0.8$. \textit{The proportion of unfair male/female tweets is similar, showing that the model generally performs well on Second Order Fairness (SOF is 0.17).}